If your baby wakes up too early in the morning, it can be really hard to cope with it AND fix it.

-I’ve heard experts say over and over again that anything after 5 AM is an acceptable wake up time for babies.
+I’ve heard “experts” say over and over again that anything after 5 AM is an acceptable wake-up time for babies.

-Acceptable for whom?
+Acceptable for whom?!

 Our youngest baby, who kindly slept through the night at the age of four months, suddenly decided when he was 10 months old that 5 AM was a great time to get out of bed.
 Or sometimes even 4.30 AM.
 Or 3.30 AM once.

+Big disaster!
 Our oldest son wanted to stay up until 9.30 PM and our youngest woke up at 5 AM (if we were lucky…).
 We didn’t have any time for ourselves, or for anything other than sleeping while the kids were sleeping.

 So we tried all the tips we could find to change our baby’s sleep pattern.
 What finally worked?
 Well, read on!

 I’ll tell you here all the tips that I’ve learned when your baby wakes up too early.
 And remember, just because a particular tip didn’t work for us, it may still solve your problem.

-This tip is important to remember if your baby wakes up early, especially for really young babies.
+Activities and daylight are really important to remember if your baby wakes up too early, especially for really young babies.
 With older ones, this is often solved more or less automatically.

 Daylight is important to help your baby’s body get used to being awake during the day and sleeping at night.
 Don’t draw the curtains when the baby is taking a nap.
 Place the bed out of the sun, but close to a window if it is not too drafty.
-Also make sure to take your baby outside a lot.
+Also, make sure to take your baby outside a lot.

 Just like daylight is important during the day, darkness is very important at night.
 Melatonin, the sleep hormone, needs the darkness to tell the body to stay asleep.

-Make sure your baby’s bedroom is really dark at night especially during the summer.
+Make sure your baby’s bedroom is really dark at night especially during summer.
 I think this was where our problems with our youngest baby began; our bedroom was much too light at night, and he got used to waking up at 5 AM.

 For example, let’s say your baby falls asleep in the evening at 9 PM, wakes to feed at 1 AM, and then wakes to feed again at 4.30 AM.
 This last time, your baby is then quite alert after having slept since 9 PM.

-You can try to push the wakeup time by dreamfeeding your baby when you go to bed.
+You can try to push the wake-up time by dreamfeeding your baby when you go to bed.
 For example, if you dreamfeed at 11 PM, your baby may not wake up for the next feed until 2 AM.
 Then the baby will hopefully still tired enough to fall asleep again right away.
 Since the baby will be full, chances are that he or she will sleep past 4.30 AM.

-Well, my interpretation of this is that you can’t just move one or two small parts of your baby’s routines (like only the wakeup time).
+Well, my interpretation of this is that you can’t just move one or two small parts of your baby’s routines (like only the wake-up time).
 You’ll have to move the whole schedule to have a real effect.

 Funny enough, some babies sleep better and longer if put to bed earlier in the evening.
 If your baby seems very tired in the evening and still is hard to put to rest, consider trying half an hour earlier.
 It might just work.

-A cozy place to sleep is important, especially when dawn is approaching and many people, babies as well as adults, seem to be sleeping less heavily.
+A cozy place to sleep is important, especially when the dawn is approaching and many people, babies as well as adults, seem to be sleeping less heavily.
 Make sure your baby is not too warm or too cold.

 Here is my last piece of advice and what finally solved our problem…